laradevio/Shipyard/README.md

 Apart from that, OpenSSL and Git commands available for first-time initialization.
 Windows users can download [Git for Windows](https://git-scm.com/download/win) and permanently use Git Bash shell for simplicity, as they may have a hard time using Powershell.

-> {tip} Older Mac and Windows users can still install Laravel Shipyard using [Docker Toolbox](https://www.docker.com/products/docker-toolbox) which includes VirtualBox, but is considered legacy and some things are not guaranteed to work completely.
+> {tip} Older Mac and Windows users can still install Laravel Shipyard using [Docker Toolbox](https://docs.docker.com/toolbox/toolbox_install_windows/) which includes VirtualBox, but is considered legacy and some things are not guaranteed to work completely.
+Update your system, please.

 <a name="included-software"></a>
 ### Included Software